JFKongphop/ZadeLend/README.md

 - Transfers loanAmount USDC to the user.

 ## Final Summary
-This project implements a trustless, privacy-preserving, cross-chain NFT collateral system.
+This project implements a trustless, privacy-preserving, cross-chain asets collateral system.
 It uses Chainlink CCIP for messaging and ZK-SNARKs for anonymous loan withdrawals.
-The NFT depositor contract locks user assets and rewards them, while the withdrawal contract validates zero-knowledge proofs to release stablecoin loans on a different chain — with no link between the deposit and withdrawal accounts.
+The asset depositor contract locks user assets and rewards them, while the withdrawal contract validates zero-knowledge proofs to release stablecoin loans on a different chain — with no link between the deposit and withdrawal accounts.